Le Grelle family: Countess Anita Le Grelle (1959)

 Sculptor, graduate of The Royal College of Art in London, Countess Anita Le Grelle's creations have been exhibited in Belgium and London.

 Countess Stéphanie Le Grelle (1964)

-Daughter of Count Henry Le Grelle, Countess Stéphanie Le Grelle became passionate about art from an early age as a result of discovering the famous painter Caspar Freidrich (1774–1840), whose great theme is contemplative solitude, where the vastness of Nature reminds man of his precariousness.
+Daughter of Count Henry Le Grelle, Countess Stéphanie Le Grelle became passionate about art from an early age as a result of discovering the famous painter Caspar Friedrich (1774–1840), whose great theme is contemplative solitude, where the vastness of Nature reminds man of his precariousness.
 Countess Stéphanie's family includes several artists, the most famous of which is most certainly the landscape painter Eugen Bracht.
 After studying at the international Dell'arte University in Florence, she devoted herself at an early age to drawing and started to exhibit regularly in Belgium.
 Countess Stéphanie is also co-owner of the vineyards La Tuilerie des Combes located in the communes of Lussac and Montagne as well as of the Ségur Castle and vineyard.